tsauvajon/transaction_engine/README.md

 **the rustdoc**.
 I have formatted my documentation for people reading the code and the associated comments, not for documentation generated with `cargo doc`.

-### All accounts in memory
+### All account states are in memory
 While transactions are streamed and not kept in memory, all the accounts and their states are.
 This is by design: it would be impossible to build the final account state without keeping transitional states in memory (unless we write it on disk or to another system, which would be much more complex, and out of scope for this program).
+Account state also include transaction.

 To give some examples:
-1M transactions for 2 different accounts would take very limited space, the transactions would be streamed an only 2 accounts would be kept in memory.
+1M transaction records for 10 different transactions, on 2 different accounts would take very limited space.
+The transactions would be streamed an only 10 transactions and 2 accounts would be kept in memory.
-100k transactions for 100k different accounts would take a lot more, as we'd need to hold 100k accounts at once in memory.
+100k transaction records for 100k different transactions spread over 100k different accounts would use a lot more, as we'd need to hold 100k accounts at once in memory and the state of all 100k transactions.
+Again, this is because we can never know when we received the last transaction record for a same transaction id, or for a same account - so we have to reach the end of the file before we clean anything from memory.

 ### Error handling and recovery
 In the current implementation, all errors are brought back to the `run()`